 UNCLASSIFIED GR - are post-bacheloriate students who are taking classes, but are not yet in a degree granting program.� Some of these students are seeking a Certificate of Study; others are taking classes in preparation for applying to a degree program.

-UNDERREPRESENTED MINORITY STUDENTS (URM) - The term “underrepresented minority” (URM) has many different definitions that vary by institution to include classification based on racial/ethnic categories, socioeconomic status, sexual orientation, and disability (Page, Castillo-Page, Poll-Hunter, Garrison, & Wright, 2013).
+UNDERREPRESENTED MINORITY (URM) - The term “underrepresented minority” (URM) has many different definitions that vary by institution to include classification based on racial/ethnic categories, socioeconomic status, sexual orientation, and disability (Page, Castillo-Page, Poll-Hunter, Garrison, & Wright, 2013).
 The California State University System (CSU Analytic Studies, 2013) does not currently mandate a single definition and recommends that campuses tailor their definition according to an external reporting agency.